Rooney hopes ex-owner loses sleep over relegation

 He failed to see out the crucial game against QPR, after being sent off for a second yellow card in a dramatic finale that saw Luke Amos score QPR's late winner.

-An injury-time equaliser for Reading in their 4-4 draw with Swansea ultimately consigned the Rams to the drop with three games to go.
+An injury time equaliser for Reading in their 4-4 draw with Swansea ultimately consigned the Rams to the drop with three games to go.

-"We wanted to take it to the last game if we could, but it wasn't meant to be," Lawrence said."I'm super-proud of everybody involved with Derby County, the way everyone's united together."I'm struggling for words for what to say but I'm super-proud of everyone and the fans."We've been up against it all season, setback after setback, and the way everyone's united as one has been special."I'm gutted for the fans, but better days are coming."
+"We wanted to take it to the last game if we could, but it wasn't meant to be," Lawrence said.

+"I'm super-proud of everybody involved with Derby County, the way everyone's united together.

+"I'm struggling for words for what to say but I'm super-proud of everyone and the fans.